 Step 2.
 Installing Nginx on Debian 9.

-You can install Nginx from Debian package repository.
+You can install Nginx from the Debian package repository.
 Simply, run the following command to install Nginx:

 After the installation is complete, Start Nginx and add it to automatically start on your system start-up using:

-- By default, the Nginx installation creates the web server root directory at the following location /var/www/html/.
+- By default, the Nginx installation creates the webserver root directory at the following location

-Congratulation’s!
+Congratulations!
 You have successfully installed Nginx.
 Thanks for using this tutorial for installing Install Nginx stable version web server on Debian 9 Stretch system.
-For additional help or useful information, we recommend you to check the official Nginx on web site.
+For additional help or useful information, we recommend you check the official Nginx on website.